How to make boots smell better

 To start, mix together water and vinegar in equal parts.
 Dab a sponge or towel into the mixture and apply it to the interior of the boot.
 Once the inside has been thoroughly scrubbed and coated, let the boots dry before wearing them again.

-The vinegar is acidic enough to kill bacteria that cause boot smell.
 The only downside to this method is that your boots may smell like vinegar.
 You can solve that issue by spraying them with a bit of cologne or some other fragrance to mask the vinegar smell.

 Method #6: Use Antimicrobial Inserts